Current Awareness Strategy Blog

 Some reminders for online training and inductions

-The following points are as applicable to in-person training, as they are to online sessions.
+The following points are as applicable to in-person training as to online sessions.
 However, if you are running hybrid sessions please ensure that the sessions are inclusive so that no one feels like they are missing out:

 • Practice makes perfect: To avoid any surprises, misunderstandings, or technical issues, practice with your co-presenter(s) before the actual event.
 Take time to schedule a practice webinar where only the relevant parties can join, so that you are as professional as possible.

 • Coordination and communication: Before the event, send out an email with an agenda.
-If they know it’s only for 20 mins, 30 mins, or whatever time you have agreed, it will be easier to hold their attention.
+It will be easier to hold their attention if they know it’s only for 20 mins, 30 mins, or whatever time you have agreed.
 Ask them politely that they turn off desktop notifications and keep mobile phone usage to a minimum to prevent distractions.
 Follow up the training session with recordings, slides, and notes.

 • Keep it varied: Bring in guest speakers and other participants to keep the tone fresh and dynamic.
 Q&As, audience participation, polls, and quizzes will make sure that your sessions are interactive and engaging.